Liubsyy/HotSecondsIDEA/install/document.md

 ### Introduction
 The HotSeconds plugin is mainly used for hot deploying code to remote servers, with a response time in seconds.
 It provides one-click operation throughout the entire process, saving a significant amount of time for the modify->package->deploy cycle.
 This plugin is divided into HotSecondsClient and HotSecondsServer.<br>
 At present, only JDK 1.8 is supported.
-Support for higher versions will be considered in the future based on demand.
+Support for higher versions will be considered in the future based on demand.<br>

+Hot-deployment file range: support hot-deployment of all right-clicked files to the server, including java, .class files in jar, xml, html and other files, but path mapping needs to be configured for other files except java.<br>
+Java hot loading range: modify code, add functions, add classes, etc.

 ### HotSecondsServer Installation
 1.Upload HotSeconds1.0.zip to the server , and run 'sh install.sh'<br>